pranavchinmay/pranavchinmay.github.io/_posts/2021-01-04-real-surreal.md

 So the real numbers successfully inherit the two fundamental properties of the rational numbers.
 But surely they must have extra propertes that the rational numbers do not have.

-(iii) the Least Upper Bound property---every nonempty set of reals that is bounded above has a Least Upper Bound.
+(iii) the **Least Upper Bound property**---every nonempty set of reals that is bounded above has a Least Upper Bound.

 This property is related to our initial, motivating question: what number, when multiplied by itself, gives $$2$$?
 Consider the set $$S$$ of all **rational numbers** whose square does not exceed $$2$$.
 The set $$S$$ is nonempty: it contains $$0$$, for instance.
 The set $$S$$ is bounded above: $$5$$ is larger than every number in $$S$$, for instance.
 However, the set $$S$$ has **no Least Upper Bound** in the set of rational numbers $$\mathbb{Q}$$.
 Any rational upper bound for $$S$$ necessarily admits a slightly smaller rational upper bound for $$S$$.
 So among all possible rational upper bounds for $$S$$, there is **no** smallest one.